PolnareffPark/QuPCA/QPCA/docs1/Example of QPCA usage.rst

       eig=qpca.eigenvectors_reconstruction(n_shots=1000000,n_repetitions=1,plot_peaks=True)

-As you can see below, there is an eigenvalue (0.265625 in this case) which doesn't match any of the original eigenvalues.
-Indeed, even the peaks plot doesn't show a peak around 0.26.
-Therefore, this is a fluctuation or a noisy eigenvalue that is due to the classical postprocessing since the classical eigenvalues extractor algorithm searches for at most 4 eigenvalues (this is because 4 is the initial matrix dimension).
+As shown below, there is an eigenvalue (e.g., 0.265625 in this case) that does not match any of the original eigenvalues.
+This discrepancy is evident from the peaks plot, which does not exhibit a peak around 0.26.
+Therefore, this eigenvalue can be attributed to fluctuations or noise introduced during the classical postprocessing phase, as the classical eigenvalue extraction algorithm typically searches for a maximum of 4 eigenvalues (corresponding to the initial matrix dimension of 4).

-But as you can see, the QPCA algorithm, with the configuration specified at the beginning, found 3 peaks or "correct" eigenvalues.
-The fourth, that corresponds to the smallest original eigenvalue, is something added by the postprocessing.
+However, it is worth noting that the QPCA algorithm, with the specified configuration, successfully identified 3 peaks or "correct" eigenvalues.
+The fourth eigenvalue, which corresponds to the smallest original eigenvalue, is an artifact introduced by the postprocessing stage.

 ..  code-block:: python